Melania Trump Stuns In $2160 Gown To Meet Indian Prime Minister — Love Or Loathe?

 Melania Trump, 47, always brings her style A-game.
 The First Lady looked absolutely gorgeous while greeting Indian Prime Minister Narendra Modi during his visit to the White House on June 26.
 Wearing a bright yellow Emilio Pucci gown that cost a hefty sum of $2,160, she dropped jaws while standing beside President Donald Trump, 71.
 However, some weren’t too keen on her vibrantly patterned choice for the special occasion, which also consisted of a chic black belt.
 Melania finalized her look with a voluminous blow out and glowing makeup.
 Tell us if you love or loathe it below!

 With its bright hue and floral designs, Melania definitely wowed in her eye-catching ensemble, but she managed to pull it off by opting for minimal accessories.
-It looks like their meeting went rather well, as the First Lady even gave formally welcomed him via social media.
+It looks like their meeting went rather well, as the First Lady even formally welcomed him via social media.
 “Welcome to the @WhiteHouse Prime Minister Modi,” she wrote, while sharing a picture of them greeting him before the press conference.
 Wearing the yellow gown, she stood out!

 The First Lady continually steps up her game in the fashion department, last choosing a particular color for her family’s first-ever Congressional Picnic at the White House on June 22.
 No stranger to going bold with her sophisticated taste, she stunned in a sleeveless frock by Mary Katrantzou.
 Melania appeared to be in her element at the event, showering babies with kisses.